Kurocado-Studio/platform/Writerside/topics/Business-Plan.md

 ## Strategic Outcomes

-For clients, the result is faster time‑to‑market, iron‑clad budget predictability, and differentiated digital experiences that align with business goals.
-For Kurocado Studio, the model delivers sustainable margins, a living portfolio that doubles as a sales asset, and a scalable platform that can evolve into a standalone SaaS offering or full‑service agency as demand grows.
+- **For clients**, the result is faster time‑to‑market, iron‑clad budget predictability, and differentiated digital experiences that align with business goals.

+- **For Kurocado Studio**, the model delivers sustainable margins, a living portfolio that doubles as a sales asset, and a scalable platform that can evolve into a standalone SaaS offering or full‑service agency as demand grows.